-On behalf of West Lavington Parish Council, welcome to this formal Draft of the Neighbourhood Plan for our Parish area.
-The Draft West Lavington Neighbourhood Plan sets out the vision, objectives and policies to ensure that West Lavington and Littleton Panell maintains their uniqueness over the period 2017 to 2026.
+On behalf of West Lavington Parish Council, welcome to the Neighbourhood Plan for our Parish area.
+The West Lavington Neighbourhood Plan sets out the vision, objectives and policies to ensure that West Lavington and Littleton Panell maintains their uniqueness over the period 2017 to 2026.